 Connector.
 Protector.
 Activator.

-First Year Cleveland maintains it a priority to identify and implement key strategies that will support full-term pregnancies through an equity lens.
+First Year Cleveland maintains it a priority to identify and implement key strategies that will support full-term pregnancies for communities of greatest need.

 Understanding that every family deserves to celebrate their baby’s first birthday, we must address the needs of communities and populations at greatest risk first.